Peer Reviewers

 • a two-page (maximum) report addressing the concerns raised by the IAC (appendixes not permitted).

-At a subsequent meeting, the IAC will review the original nomination, external reviewers’ reports, summary of the IAC’s concerns, and the institution’s supplementary information , and will make a final funding recommendation to the Steering Committee.
+CV updates, if applicable: TIPS will accept limited updates to the nominee’s CV regarding newly accepted publications and recently secured research support.
+At a subsequent meeting, the IAC will review the original nomination, external reviewers’ reports, summary of the IAC’s concerns and the institution’s supplementary information (i.e., updates) and will make a final funding recommendation.

 Institutions must submit this supplementary information by the deadline that TIPS provides.
 If the institution fails to provide the information by the deadline, the response will be ineligible, and the recommendation not to fund the nomination will be automatically sent to the Steering Committee.
 Extensions will only be granted in exceptional circumstances.